 Does your business have a retirement plan?
 If not, now may be the best time to set up or contribute to a retirement plan.

 Establishing or contributing to a retirement account can help reduce your taxable income.
-Business owners have a number of options for retirement plans, including:
+Business owners have different types of retirement plans to choose from, including:

 - SIMPLE IRA